It’s amazing. It’s brand new. Everyone needs it. It is “the next best thing”.

 - Are logs being populated with the correct data?
 In other words, custom applications should place meaningful information on the state of the application and detailed errors.
-This really puts heavy onus on application developers to invest time in creating extensive error handling.
+This really puts a heavy onus on application developers to invest time in creating extensive error handling.

 This defines what either happened or what is happening.
 This is an often overlooked but very important piece of proactive observability.
 Think through these items:

 - What failures to a service are critical enough to catch and alert immediately?

 - What code can be added to a service to provide better insight to execution behavior (debugging and anomaly hunting)?

 - Is there visibility end to end for transactions?
 If not, fix that immediately.